maju116/platypus/examples/2018 Data Science Bowl/2018-Data-Science-Bowl.md

 ```

 And calculate predictions for the new images.
 Our model will return a
-4-dimensional array (number of images, height, width, number of classes)
+4-dimensional array (number of images, height, width, number of
-- each pixel will have N probabilities, where N is number of classes. to
+classes).
+Each pixel will have N probabilities, where N is number of
-transform raw predictions into segmentation map (by selecting class with
+classes.
+To transform raw predictions into segmentation map (by
-max probability for each pixel) you can use `get_masks` function.
+selecting class with max probability for each pixel) you can use
+`get_masks` function.

 ``` r
 test_DCB2018_generator <- segmentation_generator(